Skip to content

 Extra Template Functions

-1. toToml: It an interface, marshals it to toml, and returns a string.
+1. toToml: It takes an interface, marshals it to toml, and returns a string.
 It will always return a string, even on marshal error (empty string)

-3. toJson: It an interface, marshals it to json, and returns a string.
+3. toJson: It takes an interface, marshals it to json, and returns a string.
 It will always return a string, even on marshal error (empty string)

 4. fromToml: It converts a TOML document into a map[string]interface{}